-There are still conflicting conclusions about whether mGluR5 antagonist can prevent epilepsy.
-Dyomina et al. administered the selective mGluR5 antagonist MTEP to prevent astrogliosis in epileptic brain proliferation.
-MTEP administration caused short-term glial activation and prevented decreased Amino-acid transporters 2 protein production, including neuroprotection mechanism pathways.
-However, MTEP administration during latency did not improve survival, prevent epilepsy development, or attenuate its manifestation in rats.
-Thus, despite its induced neuroprotective effect, MTEP treatment was ineffective in preventing epilepsy (Dyomina et al., 2022).
+There are however conflicting reports about whether mGluR5 antagonists can prevent epilepsy.
+Dyomina et al. showed that administration to rats of the selective mGluR5 antagonist MTEP during the latent phase of pilocarpine-induced SE did not prevent SE development nor symptoms, but completely prevented neuronal loss and partially attenuated astrogliosis in the hippocampus.
+They speculated that the neuroprotective effect of MTEP may result from short-term glial activation and enhanced glial glutamate reuptake secondary to prevention of excitatory amino-acid transporter 2 (EEAT2) protein downregulation in astrocytes (Dyomina et al., 2022)..

-mGluR5 can also act in concert with other molecules to affect epilepsy.
-For example, Wang et al. established that early CB1 receptor antagonist application during epileptogenesis after brain injury prevented mGluR5-induced hippocampal epileptogenesis and prolonged hyperexcitability (Wang et al., 2016).
-Moreover, Xu et al. (2017) demonstrated that norbin is a prominent endogenous mGluR5 signaling regulator as norbin and mGluR5 are co-expressed in the neurons of rats with TLE and lithium chloride-pilocarpine-induced epilepsy, further theorizing that reduced norbin expression is associated with seizures.
+There is evidence that mGluR5 can also act in concert with other molecules and signaling pathways to affect epilepsy.
+For example, Wang et al. reported that CB1 receptor antagonist application early during PTZ-induced epileptogenesis after brain injury attenuated hyperexcitability by reversing mGluR5 overexpression in the hippocampus (Wang et al., 2016).
+Xu et al. demonstrated that norbin, a prominent endogenous mGluR5 signaling regulator co-expressed with mGluR5 in brain tissues, is downregulated in the temporal lobes of TLE patients and in the hippocampus of rats with pilocarpine-induced epilepsy (Xu et al., 2017).
+A connection between reduced norbin expression, possibly linked to mGluR activation, and epileptogenesis was therefore theorized.
+In turn, Medina-Ceja and Garcia-Barba found that blocking the mGluR5 receptor in KA-treated rats temporarily reduced the number of fast ripples (high-frequency oscillations of 250-600 Hz) associated with epilepsy (Medina-Ceja and Garcia-Barba, 2017).

-Through a comprehensive study, Li et al. explained that Pu-erh tea, a fermented tea, significantly reduced mGluR5 transcription and translation and alleviated LiCl-pilocarpine-induced epilepsy in behavioral and physiological rat assays.
-These results suggest that mGluR5 inhibition protects neuronal cells from glutamate (Li et al., 2017).
-Furthermore, fast ripples are high-frequency oscillations (250-600 Hz) associated with epilepsy.
-Medina-Ceja and Garcia-Barba (2017) found that blocking the mGluR5 receptor temporarily reduced this fast ripple production.

-Additionally, mGluR1 and mGluR5 affect other pathways and proteins.
-Celli et al. (2020) discovered how mGluR5 receptors regulate GABA transmission, as mGluR5 activation increased GABA uptake in the thalamus of epileptic WAG/Rij rats.
-In various preclinical disoriented epilepsy models, defective GABA uptake was associated with SWD pathophysiology.
+The activities of mGluR1 and mGluR5 affect as well other proteins and pathways.
+Celli et al. described the regulation of thalamic GABA transmission by mGluR5 activation, indicated by increased GABA uptake in the thalamus of absence epileptic WAG/Rij rats.
+This was consistent with results from previous studies in various preclinical absence epilepsy models indicating that defective GABA uptake is associated with SWD pathophysiology [REFS].
 Drugs that enhance synaptic and extrasynaptic GABA levels, such as tiagabine and vigabatrin, exacerbate akinetic seizures and hold promise for treating akinetic epilepsy (Celli et al., 2020).

-Crans et al. (2020) utilized a TLE systemic kainic acid (KA) model to demonstrate mGluR5 receptor protein downregulation in SE late latency and exponential growth phases, primarily in the hippocampal CA1 region.
-Furthermore, the data suggest a seizure rate and Homer-1b/c downregulation relationship in the KA model, potentially indicating an endogenous neuroprotective mechanism.
-In addition, Di Cicco et al. (2021) determined that mGluR5 receptor and Homer protein expression changes in symptomatic WAG/Rij rats caused LTD deficiency, significantly reduced mGluR1- and mGluR5-mediated LTD at Schaffer collateral-CA1 (SC-CA1) synapses, and that hippocampal mGluR5-dependent synaptic plasticity is associated with a pathological WAG/Rij phenotype in rats (Di Cicco et al., 2021).
-Moreover, it has been proven that mGluR1 and mGluR5 activation is an underlying mechanism for attenuating low-frequency stimulation on neuronal hyperexcitability produced by epileptiform activity in hippocampal CA1 pyramidal neurons (Neyman and Manahan-Vaughan, 2008).
+Crans et al. utilized a systemic kainic acid (KA) TLE model to demonstrate mGluR5 protein downregulation in the late latency and exponential growth phases post-SE, primarily in the hippocampal CA1 region (Crans et al. 2020).
+Furthermore, their data suggested a relationship between Homer-1b/c downregulation and seizure rate in the SE model, potentially indicating an endogenous neuroprotective mechanism.
+In addition, Di Cicco et al. determined that mGluR5 and Homer protein expression changes in symptomatic WAG/Rij rats significantly reduced mGluR1- and mGluR5-mediated LTD at Schaffer collateral-CA1 (SC-CA1) synapses, pointing that hippocampal mGluR5-dependent synaptic plasticity is associated with a pathological phenotype in these animals (Di Cicco et al., 2021).
+Previously, it had been suggested that mGluR1 and mGluR5 activation underly the attenuating effect of low-frequency stimulation on neuronal hyperexcitability produced by epileptiform activity in hippocampal CA1 pyramidal neurons (Neyman and Manahan-Vaughan, 2008).
 These findings corroborate long-term inhibition and shock absorption as low-frequency stimulation anti-epileptiform activity effects in vitro (Ghasemi et al., 2021).
-However, further studies are needed to fully elucidate the underlying cellular and molecular mechanisms involved in antiepileptic low-frequency stimulation effects.
+However, further studies are needed to fully elucidate the underlying cellular and molecular mechanisms involved in the antiepileptic effects of low-frequency stimulation.

-Involvement of group II-III mGluRs in epilepsy
+Groups II-III mGluRs